kaz6120/Loglite/README.markdown

-LogLite : A Really simple PHP + SQLite driven blogging system.
+LogLite : A Super Simple PHP + SQLite driven Blogging System.
 =============================================================

-## HOW TO START LOGGIX ##
+## HOW TO START LOGLITE ##

-1. Change permission of "data" folder executable and editable.
+1. Change the permission of "data" folder executable and editable.
-2. Access "/admin/login.php".
+2. Access "your-URL-to-logilite/admin/login.php" with your web browser.
 3. Login as user:**root** password:**root**.
 4. Create your new account and login again with the new one.
 5. Delete the original **root** account.
 6. That's it!
-You're ready to Loggix.
+You're ready to LogLite.
 Enjoy!

 ## System Requirements ##

 - OS independent.
-(Tested on OS X and Ubuntu Linux)
+(Tested on macOS and Ubuntu Linux)
 - PHP5.3 or later with SQLite enabled.
-- SQLite3 is the default database engine.
+- SQLite3 is the default database.
 You can also use SQLite2 or MySQL(You need to edit Core.php).

 ## License ##